trizist/aistudio-samples/deep-learning-in-ais/text_generation/README.md

 │   ├── encoder.pt                               # Compresses the input into a compact representation and detain the most relevant features.
 │   ├── tf_rnn_model.h5                          # Trained model for the RNN_for_text_generation_TF.ipynb
 │
+├── notebooks
-├── Deployment.ipynb                             # Notebook for registering the model using MLFlow │
+│   ├── Deployment.ipynb                         # Notebook for registering the model using MLFlow
+│   ├── RNN_for_text_generation_TF.ipynb         # Notebook for the TensorFlow trained model
+│   ├── RNN_for_text_generation_Torch.ipynb      # Notebook for the Torch trained model
+│   ├── deploy.py                                # Code to deploy
 ├── README.md                                    # Project documentation
-│
-├── RNN_for_text_generation_TF.ipynb             # Notebook for the TensorFlow trained model
-│
-├── RNN_for_text_generation_Torch.ipynb          # Notebook for the Torch trained model
 │
 ├── shakespeare.txt                              # Text from Shakespeare's Sonnet 1 that its gonna be used in this template